vimpunk/mio/README.md

 # mio
-A simple header-only cross-platform C++11 memory mapping library.
+A simple header-only cross-platform C++11 memory mapping library with an MIT license.

 ## Example
 There are three ways to a create a mapping: